glandaDarie/dagla-self-driving-vehicle/README.md

 ## Conclusion and Future Development
 The Intelligent Vehicle project showcases a range of intelligent features, from hand gesture detection to autonomous driving.
 The current implementation provides a solid foundation, but there is room for further development.
 Future enhancements may include the acquisition of a Raspberry Pi board with 8 GB RAM to improve video processing speed and accuracy in signal detection.

-The project's documentation and code are available on GitHub, providing an opportunity for collaboration and contributions from the open-source community.

 Feel free to modify and expand upon this documentation to suit your specific project requirements.